Differentiating short gamma-ray bursts progenitors through multi-MeV neutrinos: Short Gamma Ray Bursts

-It is widely accepted that GRBs empower a sharp-shaped conical relativistic jet and based on its line of sight with respect to the observer/detector, GRBs can also be classified into \textit{off-axis} and \textit{on-axis} GRBs.
-For instance, observers whose field of view is within jet opening-angle ($\theta_{\rm obs}<\theta_j$) see the same burst, but beyond $\theta_j$, the jet emission decrease abruptly, while both, prompt emission and the afterglow are very weak as well.
-Moreover because of this effect, certain energetic GRBs viewed off-axis could be comparable with some faint llGRBs viewed on-axis, such as GRB 980425, GRB031213, and GRB170817A, in which case it is necessary to correct this effect using a proper relativistic transformation in the local rest frame \citep{gra05,ram05}.
-It is worth noting that in principle, a low-luminosity sGRB viewed on-axis would seen to be a typical sGRB viewed off-axis \citep{2019ApJ...871..123F, 2019ApJ...871..200F, 2019arXiv190407732F}. \\
+It is widely accepted that GRBs empower a sharp-shaped conical relativistic jet, and based on its line of sight concerning the observer/detector, GRBs can also be classified into \textit{off-axis} and \textit{on-axis} GRBs.
+For instance, observers whose field of view is within jet opening-angle ($\theta_{\rm obs}<\theta_j$) see the same burst, but beyond $\theta_j$, the jet emission decrease abruptly, while both prompt emission and the afterglow are very weak as well.
+Moreover, because of this effect, certain energetic GRBs viewed off-axis could be equipable with some faint llGRBs viewed on-axis, such as GRB 980425, GRB031213, and GRB170817A, in which case it is necessary to correct this effect using a proper relativistic transformation in the local rest frame \citep{gra05,ram05}.
+It is worth noting that, in principle, a low-luminosity sGRB viewed on-axis would seem to be a typical sGRB viewed off-axis \citep{2019ApJ...871..123F, 2019ApJ...871..200F, 2019arXiv190407732F}. \\

-In order to incorporate GRB dynamics in our study, we rely in the most widely accepted model called ``fireball'' \citep{cav78}, which represents the connection between the relativistic energy outflow and the GRB central engine.
-This model requires the liberation of a great concentration of radiation in a small volume of practically baryon-free space \citep{PIRAN1999575}.
-Moreover, during the initial stage, thermal neutrinos are created in the energy range of MeV.
-The properties of these neutrinos get modified when they propagate in a non-vacuum medium through the \textit{MSW effect} \citep{wol78}, so these additional aftermaths must be taken into account in the study of neutrino behavior.\\
+In order to incorporate GRB dynamics in our study, we rely on the most widely accepted model called ``fireball'' \citep{cav78}, which represents the connection between the relativistic energy outflow and the GRB central engine.
+This model requires the liberation of a significant radiation concentration in a small volume of practically baryon-free space \citep{PIRAN1999575}. \\